It’s official: Zinedine Zidane’s second tenure as Real Madrid coach comes to an end

 The announcement marks the end of Zidane’s second spell in charge of the Spanish giants.

-The 1998 World Cup winner first took the helm in January 2016 and guided Real to the 2017 La Liga title and an unprecedented hat-trick of Champions League titles before abruptly quitting on May 31, 2018.
+The 1998 World Cup winner first took the helm in January 2016 and guided Real to the 2017 La Liga title and an unprecedented hat-trick of Champions League titles before abruptly quitting on May 31, 2018, saying the club needed “a different voice”.

-He returned in 2019, winning a second La Liga crown in 2020 and the Spanish Super Cup.
+He returned in 2019 after Julen Lopetegui and Santiago Solari were sacked as managers in quick succession.

+The squad was also plagued with a lot of injuries and eight cases of Covid-19.

+Zidane has a history of making surprise announcements: as a player, he initially announced his retirement from international football in 2004 before coming back for the 2006 World Cup, after which he retired for good.

-Zidane could take another break from football but he has been linked with taking charge of the French national team and Juventus, where he spent five years as a player.
+He may now take another break from football although there has been talk of him either taking charge of the French national team or taking the helm at Juventus, where he spent five years as a player.

-However Didier Deschamps is likely to remain France coach until the 2022 World Cup in Qatar, barring a disastrous performance at the European Championship that kicks off next month.
+However, Didier Deschamps is likely to remain France coach until the 2022 World Cup in Qatar, barring a disastrous performance at the European Championship that kicks off next month.

+As to who will fill his boots at Real Madrid, several names have come up: former Juventus coach Massimiliano Allegri, ex-Madrid striker Raul Gonzalez or Joachim Loew, who steps down as Germany coach at the end of this summer’s European Championships.

 Inputs from AFP